saylesss88/nix-book/src/nix/hardening_networking.md

   a QR scan checker to ensure the code isn't malicious.
 There are different apps for this on Android and IOS.

+- Don't use your browsers "remember my password" function, disable and delete the history.
+Use a password manager instead.

+- If you need to enter your credentials for something, don't click use Google or FaceBook to create the account.
+Doing so opens up all of those services if one of them gets compromised.
+Take the extra time to create an account with it's own unique password.

+- Use passkeys to store complex passwords that can be opened with your fingerprint.

+- For every single possible option you should enable 2 factor authentication.
+  The days of getting by with the bare minimum are gone.

+I never liked the argument, "I'm not doing anything illegal so I don't care if they spy on me and make a profit off of my data".
+Regardless of what you do online, I think it's your business and yours alone.
+Why make it easy on them if you can limit your exposure?

 ### Choosing a secure Browser

 On a hardened Linux system, the browser is most often the weakest link exposed